-Absolutely not!
 Home birth is not reserved for women who have already had a baby.
 Every birth is new every time.
-First-time mamas do tend to have longer labors and a longer pushing stage, But with good care, you are as likely to have a successful home birth with your first as with your fifth.
+First-time mamas do tend to have longer labors and a longer pushing stage, But with good care and diligent preparation, you are as likely to have a successful home birth with your first as with your fifth.

 Before I was even pregnant the first time, I had read a ton about birth and talked with several homebirth moms.
 By the time I did get pregnant, I already knew that I wanted to have that baby at home.
 I remember people saying that I must be brave.
 To me, it felt less like bravery and more like peace.